USAJOBS/help-center/how-to/account/index.md

 * Choose security questions and answers that only you know the answer to, and that cannot be easily guessed by someone else.
 * Periodic password resets may enhance the security of your account.
 If you suspect that someone knows your USAJOBS username and password, you can change your password using the self-service password reset function by clicking ForgotPassword

-When changing your password, your new USAJOBS account password must:

-* Be at least eight characters (20 maximum)
-* Contain at least one number (0-9)
-* Contain at least one uppercase letter (A-Z)
-* Contain at least one lowercase letter (a-z)
-* Contain at least one special character ! @ # $ % ^ & * ( )

-In addition, if someone can access your email, they may be able to gain access to your USAJOBS account.
-Make sure that the password to your email is different from your USAJOBS account.